USGS-R/training-curriculum/content/usgs-packages/Application_Part2.md

 pcodes_phosphorus <- c("00665")
 ```

 Using your choice of `readNWIS` function, get a data frame with nitrogen data for all sites and a second data frame with phosphorus data for all sites.
 Revisit the [lesson on downloading NWIS data](/usgs-packages/dataretrieval-readnwis/) to see what functions are available.
-Expand the code below once you've made an attempt.

 <button class="ToggleButton" onclick="toggle_visibility('nutrient-data')">
 Show Answer